2sic/2sxc-docs/2sxc Docs Generator/net-code/debug/index.md

 ---
 uid: NetCode.Debug.Index
 ---
-# Debugging 2sxc
+# 2sxc Insights for Debugging Server-Code

 This should give you some minimal guidance into debugging 2sxc.

-## Debug Server Side Code

-For this you have the following tools at your disposal:
+You have the following tools at your disposal:

 1. **2sxc Insights** is a real-time log of what's happening on each request.
 You can access it through the admin-toolbar (rotate the more-button till you see a speedometer and click on it).
 This is the most powerful and in-depth system which also gives you insights when no errors are thrown, but you expect different results.
 1. **DNN Event Log** are a standard part of DNN and give you error details when things break.